Learn what equipment and software you'll need to succeed in our Cinema 4D courses!

 "Although Cinema 4D supports all OpenGL 4.1-capable graphics cards, we recommend using a dedicated 3D graphics card with an AMD or NVIDIA chip set." - Maxon

 Your computer is not guaranteed to have a dedicated graphics card or an integrated graphics card installed.
-When trying to find out what you have, it's important to note that dedicated and discreet are referring to the same type of GPU.
+When trying to find out what you have, it's important to note that "dedicated" and "discreet" refer to the same type of GPU.

 Apple GPU Check

-Built in to most apple products you will find what's called a integrated graphics processor.
-If you're wanting to take advantage of the GPU rendering capabilities in Cinema 4D, you'll need a dedicated GPU.
+Built into most Apple products you will find what's called an integrated graphics processor.
+If you want to take advantage of the GPU-rendering capabilities in Cinema 4D, you'll need a dedicated GPU.

 If you want to find out what graphics processor your Apple product has, you can follow these instructions from Apple's website.